andrew/ultimate-awesome/README.md

 - [awesome-holochain](https://github.com/wimpheling/awesome-holochain) -  ♓️ ‏A curated list of awesome Holochain resources.
 - [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
 From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-volatility](https://github.com/ZarKyo/awesome-volatility) - A curated list of ressources for Volatility 2 & 3.
-- [awesome-rgb-protocol](https://github.com/22388o/awesome-rgb-protocol) -  A curated list of RGB projects and resources .
 - [awesome-ml-for-systems](https://github.com/AgrawalAmey/awesome-ml-for-systems) - 📖 A curated list of resources dedicated to Machine Learning for Systems research.
 - [awesome-incubators](https://github.com/ahmadnassri/awesome-incubators) - A curated list of startup incubators around the globe.
 - [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.